driebit/ginger/docs/docker.md

 * If you’re using IntelliJ (PHPStorm, WebStorm), disable ‘Use “safe write”’ in IntelliJ’s preferences.

+* If that doesn’t work, restart Docker.

-* Click the Docker icon, Preferences, Uninstall/Reset and finally the ‘Reset’ button.
+* If that doesn’t work, click the Docker icon, Preferences, Uninstall/Reset and finally the ‘Reset’ button.

 ### `make gulp` fails with ‘EEXIST: file already exists’